Voidixx/Random-Games-Web/README.md

 ### Option 1 Github:

 - Fork this repository by clicking the fork button at the top right of the page.

 - Then go to Redirect.json and add your games link!

+## Open a Pull Request:
 - After adding your games, go to your forked repository on Github.

 - Click the "New pull request" button.

-- Provide a brief description of what you have added, and tell us about the game
+- Provide a brief description of what you have added, and tell us about the game.

+### Option 2